pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 ### Get Count of Records Where <code>user.Country</code> is <code>India</code> or <code>United States</code>

 Below, we'll focus on logical and array operators, many of which have identical counterparts in SQL.
-We'll see that there is often an array-operator equivalent to a logical-operator, though array operators are often favorable in terms of the amount of typing, if dealing with a large list of desired or undesired values.
+We'll see that there is often an array-operator equivalent to a logical-operator, though array operators can be favorable in terms of minimizing the amount of typing.

+First, we'll use the <code>$or</code> operator to get the count of records when filtered to where the country is either India or United States.

 #### Using <code>$or</code>